eclipsesrl/udesly-docs/docs/shopify-blog-page.md

 title: Blog Page
 ---

-This guide aims to show the use of attributes for the configuration of the blog in Webflow and make it convertible to Shopify through the Udesly Adapter.
-These items can be used only in the page set as **blog page** (Blog page must have the following attribute entered on the body):
+This guide shows how to add the attributes in Webflow to configure the blog  and have it ready to convert to Shopify through the Udesly Adapter.
+Some of these items can be used only in the page set as **Blog page** (Blog page must have the following attribute entered on the body):

 > page=blog